Death. Blackmail. Guilt. At the precipice lies doom or salvation.

 Publisher Linda J. Pedley of Dream Write Publishing was chosen Canada 150 Community Leader for the 150th anniversary of Confederation.

-The staircase on the north side of the High Level Bridge that features in Beyond the Precipice:
+This staircase on the north side of the High Level Bridge features in Beyond the Precipice: